salido/ios-challenge/README.md

 ## Submission Instructions

-1. Complete the challenge according to the Challenge Instructions below.
+1. Complete the challenge according to the instructions below
-1. Post your solution in a Github repo.
-Be sure to include a README.
+1. Post your solution to a Github repo.
+Be sure to include a README file
-1. Send a link to your solution to challenge-accepted@salido.com.
+1. Email a link to your solution repo to: challenge-accepted@salido.com

 ## Context
-Imagine SALIDO has expanded its reach into the wine industry with the new "SALIDO Wine Club" app.
-We need to source product data from the wine.com API (http://api.wine.com) and display it in a concise and user-friendly manner.
+Imagine SALIDO is expanding its reach into the wine industry with a new "SALIDO Wine Club" app.
+The app will allow users to browse available wines.
+We must source product data from the public wine.com API (http://api.wine.com) and display that data in a concise and user-friendly manner.

 ## Requirements
 1. Upon opening the app, the user should be presented with a list of wines sourced from the wine.com API